Bulwer-Lytton Fiction Contest

-The Bulwer-Lytton Fiction Contest (BLFC) is a tongue-in-cheek contest, held annually and sponsored by the English Department of San Jose State University in San Jose, California.
-Entrants are invited "to compose the opening sentence to the worst of all possible novels" – that is, one which is deliberately bad.
+The Bulwer-Lytton Fiction Contest (BLFC) was a tongue-in-cheek contest, held annually and sponsored by the English Department of San José State University in San Jose, California until 2025.
+Entrants were invited "to compose the opening sentence to the worst of all possible novels" – that is, one which was deliberately bad.

-According to the official rules, the prize for winning the contest is "a pittance".
+According to the official rules, the prize for winning the contest was "a pittance".
 The 2008 winner received $250, while the 2014 winners' page said the grand prize winner received "about $150".
+In 2023, the prize was "a cheap certificate and bragging rights".

-The contest was started in 1982 by Professor Scott E. Rice of the English Department at San Jose State University and is named for English novelist and playwright Edward George Bulwer-Lytton, author of the much-quoted first line "It was a dark and stormy night".
+The contest was started in 1982 by Professor Scott E. Rice of the English Department at San Jose State University and was named for English novelist and playwright Edward George Bulwer-Lytton, author of the much-quoted first line "It was a dark and stormy night".
 This opening, from the 1830 novel Paul Clifford, reads in full:

 The first year of the competition attracted just three entries, but it went public the next year, received media attention, and attracted 10,000 entries.
-There are now several subcategories, such as detective fiction, romance novels, Western novels, and purple prose.
-Sentences that are notable but not quite bad enough to merit the Grand Prize or a category prize are awarded Dishonorable Mentions.
+The contest eventually expanded into several subcategories, such as detective fiction, romance novels, Western novels, and purple prose.
+Sentences that were notable but not quite bad enough to merit the Grand Prize or a category prize were awarded Dishonorable Mentions.

+The contest was discontinued in 2025 by a retired Scott Rice, citing the increasing burden of running it at an older age.